 Many beautiful wreaths were laid upon the coffin, one being from the former schoolfellows of the deceased.

 It was at first intended by the father to have a funeral and grave within his means. but the committee almost to the last member declared otherwise.

-Mr. Isaac Young, undertaker, of the Portway, who carried out the funeral arrangements, was commissioned to buy a freehold piece of ground, and this will enable a monument, to be raised.”
+Mr. Isaac Young, undertaker, who carried out the funeral arrangements, was commissioned to buy a freehold piece of ground, and this will enable a monument, to be raised.”

 Sadly, all traces of Amelia’s grave have no been obliterated, although the plot where she was buried does still survive n the East London Cemetery, the same cemetery incidentally, where Jack the Ripper victim Elizabeth Stride lies buried.